qkzk/fm/development.md

 - [x] FIX: sort by size use wrong value and order badly 2B > 1M
 - [x] refactor copy move.
 CopyOrMove is responsible for its setup.
 - [x] refactor main.
 Split setup, exit and main loop.
+- [x] refactor main.
+Use a struct responsible for setup, update, display and quit.
 - [ ] while second window is opened, if the selection is below half screen, it's not shown anymore.
       Scroll to second element if needed